mplex/multigraph/README.md

 #### Force-directed layout

-Besides the circular layout, another possibility is to apply a *force-directed* layout for the visualization as below.
-Function `multigraph` provides with a number of arguments for the graph, edges, and nodes, which can be recorded in the `scope` argument.
+Besides the circular layout, another possibility is to apply a *force-directed* layout for the visualization of the multiplex network.
+Function `multigraph` provides a number of arguments for graph, edges, and nodes levels, which can be recorded in an object named `scp` for the `scope` argument of this function.

 <br />